TleukhanDMussin/Kazakh_Letter_Recognition/README.md

-# Kazakh Character Detection Using YOLO
+# Kazakh Character Detection Using CNN and YOLO

 This repository contains code for training and evaluating a **CNN and YOLO-based object detection model** for detecting Kazakh characters from images.
 The project was implemented for ELCE 455 (Machine Learning) course.